dcmid/example_ruckus_project/README.md

 ## Directories

-### build_scripts
-Containts .tcl scripts for the creation of the Vivado project and its compilation.

 ### targets
 Contains one directory for each targetted device.
 These target directories are where Ruckus is called and where outputs are stored.